Talking about ones problems can be of great help - getting a different perspective on a stressful situation can throw light onto possible solutions.

 Positive Mental Health is important for all relationships.

-Counselling aims to help resolve the stresses that many couples experience.
+Counselling and Psychotherapy aim to help resolve the stresses that many couples experience.

 Processing the emotional content of one's issues leads to a release of the negative effects on the individual, enabling a more positive approach to life.